agent14bricks/agent-14-essential-extensions/README.md

 * click on **Extensions** under the gearwheel menu
 * search for **https://github.com/agent14bricks/agent-14-essential-extensions** and import

+## What this does
+Creates various different blocks.
+See the full list bellow:
+* Average of numbers
+* Array of All Sprites

 ## Edit this project ![Build status badge](https://github.com/agent14bricks/agent-14-essential-extensions/workflows/MakeCode/badge.svg)

 To edit this repository in MakeCode.